• Home

 Permanent Residency of New Zealand

-New Zealand is offering an easy post graduation visa procedure to international which leads to permanent residency.
-The post graduation visa is offered to all international students regardless of their study program type in New Zealand.
-The duration of post graduation visa however depends on the study program you have completed in New Zealand.
-The post graduate diploma or degree holders can have post graduate visa of 2 to 4 years duration.
-The international students who have done other courses, degrees or diplomas that are not equivalent to post graduate level can have almost 12 months post graduation visa duration.
-In the duration of post graduation visa, the students can work in any firm or company and anywhere in New Zealand.
-The procedure of attaining permanent residency is based on points system.
-The points system is an eligibility criterion which ascertains which permanent residency category applies to the candidate.
-If you fulfill the eligibility criteria of any permanent residency category by achieving required points you will be invited to place formal immigration request and vice versa.
+New Zealand is providing a simple post graduation visa process to international students that will lead to permanent residency.
+Post graduation visa is available to all international students irrespective of the type of study program in New Zealand.
+However, the duration of the post graduation visa varies depending on the study program completed in New Zealand by the post graduate diploma/degree holders.
+Post graduate visa holders can have a post graduate visa duration of 2-4 years.
+On the other hand, international students who have completed other courses/degrees/diplomas which are not equivalent to the post graduate level, can have a post graduation visa duration of almost 12 months.
+During the post graduation visa period, the students will be able to work in any firm/company/anywhere in New Zealand.
+The procedure for attaining permanent residency in New Zealand is based on a points system.
+Points are an eligibility criterion that determines which category of permanent residency applies to the applicant.
+If you meet the criteria of any category of permanent residency by achieving the required points, you will receive an invitation to place a formal immigration request.click here

 Estimated Study and Living Expenses in New Zealand for Students